Patterns of imbalance states between sub-brain regimes during development in the resting state: Results and Discussion

-In the previous section, we examined the correlation probability distribution function (PDF) across different brain regions, as well as the functional connectivity map of 400 brain regions.
-To investigate whether anti-synchronies are a global or local phenomenon, within the framework of Structural Balance Theory, we focus on frustrated triads in which all three links are negative.
-This is because in imbalanced triangles—where only one link is negative—it is not possible to observe the spread of anti-synchrony across all three regions simultaneously.
-In such cases, the single negative link induces anti-synchrony only between two regions, while the third region remains synchronized with the others.
-In contrast, in imbalanced triangles (with three negative links), we can simultaneously observe the side effects of anti-synchrony: when anti-synchrony arises between two regions, it also appears in their interactions with the third region.
-Therefore, by examining the connectivity network of these fully negative triads, we can trace the spread of anti-synchrony and observe how it evolves with aging.
-We first analyzed imbalanced triads with negative links distribution function across different developmental stages.
-The distribution is plotted on a semi-logarithmic scale to capture variations across orders of magnitude more effectively Fig.\ref{fig:example}.
+In the previous section, we examined the correlation Probability Distribution Function (PDF) across different brain regions, as well as the functional connectivity map of 400 brain regions.
+In this section we analyzed $\Delta_{---}$ the distribution function across different developmental stages.
+The distribution is plotted on a semi-logarithmic scale to capture variations across orders of magnitude more effectively Fig.\ref{fig:table}.
 The KL divergence values for these comparisons are as follows: children vs. adolescents: 0.041, children vs. adults: 0.001, and adolescents vs. adults: 0.020. \\

 The results indicate that while the overall distribution function remains consistent across age groups, there are variations in the intercepts.
-As we can see, the number of imbalanced triangles increases as the balance energy approaches zero for each group.
-However, imbalanced triangles, which have lower balance energy, are noticeably fewer compared to those with small amounts of imbalance energy.
-We focus on imbalanced triangles whose balance energy is lower than the average observed across groups (i.e., less than $-0.002$).
-Hereafter, we refer to the Below-Average Imbalanced Triangle as $\Delta_{---}$.
+As illustrated in Fig.~\ref{fig:log}, the number of $\Delta_{---}$ increases as the balance energy approaches zero across all age groups.
+However, triads with lower balance energy are markedly fewer compared to those with small imbalance energy, which we previously denoted as $\Delta^{+}_{---}$.
+In our analysis, we focus on ($\Delta^{*}_{---}$) as we said before.
+Specifically, the mean balance energy of the Distribution Function of $\Delta_{---}$ was $-0.00151$ for children, $-0.00229$ for adolescents, and $-0.00194$ for adults; therefore, we selected connected $\Delta_{---}$ with balanced energy less than $-0.002$ as $\Delta^{*}_{---}$.
+Figure~\ref{fig:table} presents the exact numbers of $\Delta_{---}$, $\Delta^{+}{---}$, and $\Delta^{+}{---}$ for each group.

-We further compute the exact number of imbalanced triangles and the exact number of $\Delta_{---}$ for each group.
-Additionally, we identify the subset of these triangles that establish connections with one another \footnote{By $\Delta_{---}$, which establishes connections with one another, we mean sharing a common edge between two $\Delta_{---}$.}, as summarized in Tab.\ref{tab:hsit_counts}

-To answer whether $\Delta_{---}$ is a local or global phenomenon, we first examine their dendrograms.
-The modular structures of their network are visible in the dendrograms.